Did you know that you should be cleaning your bath toys on a regular basis to keep mold

-Bath toys can be a bit of a pain to clean and keep clean.
-Having kids is already busy enough, and finding the time to keep the house dust-free, the kitchen clean, and wash your floors on a regular basis is tough enough.
+Toys can be a bit of a pain to clean and keep clean.
+Having kids is already busy enough, and finding the time to keep the house dirt-free, the kitchen clean, and wash your floors on a regular basis is tough.

-My children love to take baths and bath toys allow them to use their imaginations while they play and splash around.
-While baths do create a large pool of water on the floor, they are still one of my favourite parts of the day because it allows my children to really use their imaginations without any distractions.
+Bath toys allow kids to use their imagination while they play and splash around during bath time.
+While baths do create a large pool of water on the floor, they are still one of my favorite parts of the day because it allows my children to really use their imaginations without any distractions.

-That said, playing with bath toys is a lot of fun but cleaning moldy bath toys is a pain in the bum.
-It’s not a hard task, but it is one that you have to actively remember to do, which in my world is what makes it more difficult.
+That said, playing with toys is a lot of fun but cleaning excess water and soap scum from inside of the toys is a pain in the bum.
+It’s not a hard task, but it is one that you have to actively remember to do, which in your world is what makes it more difficult.

-I like to also clean my toys on a weekend, so that I’m not rushed or tired to take on this cleaning task, not that it’s hard or time consuming but you know how hard mom life is.
+I like to also clean the toys on a weekend so that I’m not rushed or tired to take on this cleaning task, not that it’s hard or time-consuming but you know how hard mom life is.

 Without further ado, here are several methods for you to try to clean those bath toys.